Shians/Nextflow-docs/docs/Operators.md

 ```

 ### toSortedList
+Use `toSortedList` to collect and sort all items, such as for reporting or ordered output.

 - **Input:** A channel emitting comparable items.
 - **Output:** A channel emitting a single sorted list of all items.
-- **Use case:** Collect and sort all items, such as for reporting or ordered output.

 ```groovy
 Channel.of(3, 1, 2)
   .toSortedList()